On exactness of SDP relaxation for the maximum cut problem

 \begin{remark} Through \Cref{example1}, we wish to highlight that provided a decomposition of a graph $G$, the factorization can be utilized to sufficiently identify exactness of $G$.
 However, we do not propose a general algorithm for obtaining such a decomposition.
-The existence of such an algorithm which efficiently decompose a given graph $G$ to determine its exactness remains an open direction for future research.
-Even though identifying exact graphs is $NP$-hard in general, our results on lexicographic product (\Cref{lex_cor}) and split-decomposable graphs (\Cref{thm:splitexact}) show that large graphs may admit a small structural core: in the former case, a small first factor $G_1$, and in the latter case, a small skeleton.
-Such decomposition algorithms can thus still be highly effective. \end{remark}
+The existence of such an algorithm which efficiently decomposes a given graph $G$ to determine its exactness remains an open direction for future research. \end{remark}